onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 provides the details of what parameters should not be enumerated.

-If the Heat Orchestration Template is to be instantiated from the OpenStack Command Line Interface (CLI) using the command “heat stack-create”, all parameters must be enumerated in the environment file.
+If the Heat Orchestration Template is to be instantiated from the OpenStack Command Line Interface (CLI) using the command "heat stack-create", all parameters must be enumerated in the environment file.

 Heat Template Constructs